jazeved0/cs2340-risk/README.md

 ## Credits

+- Jake Paul
+- Team 10
-This README has been produced for thy viewing eyes by Andrew Chafos
+- This README has been produced for thy viewing eyes by Andrew Chafos